-Upon completion of the Offering (assuming no exercise of the overallotment option) and after giving effect to the conversion by Air Canada of its Class A common stock for Class B common stock, Continental will have a total of 4,640,000 shares of Class A common stock and 23,150,130 shares of Class B common stock outstanding.
-Of such shares, 291,459 shares of Class A common stock and 762,291 shares of Class B common stock are held in trust by a distribution agent pending resolution of certain disputed claims and subsequent distribution to, or sale for the benefit of, Prepetition Creditors.
-Upon distribution to Prepetition Creditors, these shares will also be freely tradeable.
+As of March 31, 1996, Continental had a total of 21,489,074 shares of Class B common stock and 6,301,056 shares of Class A common stock outstanding.
+As of that date, 762,291 shares of Class B common stock and 291,459 shares of Class A common stock were held in trust by a distribution agent pending resolution of certain disputed claims and subsequent distribution to, or sale for the benefit of Prepetition Creditors.
+Upon distribution to Prepetition Creditors, these shares will be freely tradable.
 An independent investment manager has discretion over the continued holding or sale of the 78,621 shares of Class B common stock held in trust for the benefit of the Company's retirement plan.

-Shares of Class A common stock and Class B common stock held by Air Partners and Air Canada are "restricted" securities within the meaning of Rule 144 under the Securities Act and may not be sold in the absence of registration under the Securities Act, unless an exemption from registration is available, including the exemption provided by Rule 144.
-Each of Air Canada and Air Partners have entered into agreements with Continental restricting, prior to December 16, 1996, the further disposition of Continental stock held by either of them.
-See "Recent Developments."
+Shares of Class A common stock and Class B common stock held by Air Partners and Air Canada are restricted securities within the meaning of Rule 144 under the Securities Act and may not be sold in the absence of registration under the Securities Act unless an exemption from registration is available, including the exemption provided by Rule 144.
+The Agreements substantially reduce the restrictions applicable to sale of Class A common stock and Class B common stock by Air Partners and Air Canada after December 16, 1996, although substantial dispositions prior to that date (other than pursuant to this Offering) are prohibited.
 Air Canada has indicated its intention to dispose of its remaining equity interest in the Company by early 1997, subject to market conditions.
-The Company has granted Air Canada and Air Partners extensive registration rights.
+See "Principal and Selling Stockholders-Stockholders' Agreement," and "Recent Developments."
+The Company has granted Air Partners and Air Canada extensive registration rights.
 See "Principal and Selling Stockholders--Certain Rights of Air Partners and Air Canada."